Silver Bullion S.T.A.R. Storage

 c.
 Vault Inventory Report by parcel.
 We publish the vault operator(s) inventory check confirming the physical presence of each parcel by serial code by vault.
 This is updated at least twice a week.

 d.
-Third party specialized material auditors from the Bureau Veritas (formerly Inspectorate), a world-renowned inspection company, and Ernst & Young LLP, on a quarterly basis.
+Third party specialized material auditors from the Bureau Veritas (formerly Inspectorate), a world-renowned inspection company and our financial auditor, on a quarterly basis.
 The latest Bureau Veritas report can also be downloaded online by S.T.A.R.
 Customers.
 In the case of EV metals, they are also verified to be present by the warehouse operator via an updated warehouse report.

-Refer to the Documents section in the User Agreement for more details.
+Refer to the Terms of Service for more details.

 - 3. the asset was not also sold to other customers (no concurrent nor multiple claims)? [read more...]